amitfld/telegram-face-recognition-bot/readme.md

 5️⃣ **Map**
 - All stored faces (user-added and celebrities) are plotted using t-SNE dimensionality reduction.
 - A visual map is generated showing clusters of similar faces.

+6️⃣ **Similarity Check**
+- The user uploads 2 images, each containing one face.
+- Their similarity level is being presented in percentage

 ---